kauemassucci96/quake-log-parser/README.md

 1. When `<world>` kill a player, that player loses -1 kill score.
 2. Since `<world>` is not a player, it should not appear in the list of players or in the dictionary of kills.
 3. The counter `total_kills` includes player and world deaths.
+4. When the player commits a suicide, a kill is not added to him.

 ## Rule 2